-2.11 Credit Risk, Financing Risk, Foreign Currency Risk and Market Risk
+2.11 Credit Risk, Market Risk, Financing Risk, and Foreign Currency Risk

 Credit risk represents the potential financial loss that the Company would incur if a counterparty fails to meet its contractual obligation.
 The Company is engaged in various trading and brokerage activities with broker-dealers, banks, and other financial institutions.
+Because of this daily settlement, the amount of unsettled credit exposures is limited to the amount owed to the Company for a very short period of time.
 The risk of default depends on the creditworthiness of the counterparty or issuer of the instrument.
 It is the Company's policy to periodically review, as necessary, the credit standing of each counterparty.